Ars-alan/face-recognition-FaceNet-employee-presence/README.md

     Train images - 500 (10 per subject)
     Test images - 150 (3 per subject)

-For all the images in the created dataset, cropped face images were obtrained and saved using the Multi-task Cascaded Convolutional Network (MTCNN) package in Keras.
+For all the images in the created dataset, cropped face images were obtained and saved using the Multi-task Cascaded Convolutional Network (MTCNN) package in Keras.
 'sample_data' consists of the first ten subjects of the created dataset.

 # Architecture